oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-erp/ebs-migration/ebs-starterpack/files/ebs-migration-template-v1.md

 Oracle Cloud Guard Service will be enabled using the pcy-service policy and with the following default configuration.
 Customization of the Detector and Responder Recipes will result in clones of the default (Oracle Managed) recipes.

 Cloud Guard default configuration provides a number of good settings.
-It is expected that these settings may not match ACME's requirements.
+It is expected that these settings may not match Customer's requirements.

 **Targets**